 Pro Tip: Keep your body aligned with the bike and steer smoothly to avoid upsetting the bike's balance when coming to a stop.

 The type of electric bike you ride plays a significant role in how well it handles high-speed braking.
-Bikes designed for off-road riding, like the Fiido Titan or Fiido M1 Pro, are built with wide, anti-slip fat tires that provide superior grip, especially on rough or slippery surfaces.
+Bikes designed for off-road riding, like the Fiido Titan or the Fiido M1 Pro, are built with wide, anti-slip fat tires that provide superior grip, especially on rough or slippery surfaces.
 These tires increase stability, reduce the likelihood of rear wheel skidding, and make emergency braking much safer.

 Pro Tip: If you're regularly riding on rough terrain, choose an electric bike with fat tires and a sturdy braking system that’s designed for challenging conditions.